oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 ## Getting Around

 Though it might look walkable on Google Maps, Busia is actually quite a large town, and you’ll need some form of motorized transport.
 The most convenient way to get around is on the boda bodas (or bodas for short), motorcycle taxis.
-Hitch a ride on the back, hold on tight, and tell the driver where to go—it’s a 50 Ksh flat rate for anywhere in town.
+Hitch a ride on the back, hold on tight, and tell the driver where to go—-it’s a 50 Ksh flat rate for anywhere in town.
 Make sure you have the exact amount, or they may ride off with your change.

 ## Getting a Phone